 ITALY TRAVEL PLANNING GUIDE

-Italy Travel Insurance – Should you get travel insurance for Italy?
-YES!
-We always get travel insurance before all of our trips for peace of mind.
+Italy Travel Insurance – We always get travel insurance before all of our trips for peace of mind.
 Check out Travel Insurance Master to find the best plan for you.

-Italy Rental Cars – Is it safe to rent a car in Italy?
-Yes!
-We’ve rented a car in Italy too many times to count, and it’s definitely the most convenient way to get around the countryside.
+Italy Rental Cars – We’ve rented a car in Italy many times, and it’s definitely the most convenient way to get around the countryside.
 We rented our car through Discover Cars (our go-to rental agency), which helps you find the best rates no matter where you are traveling.

 Italy Phone Plans – If your phone plan does not offer free coverage in Italy, then we suggest getting an eSIM.
 We used Airalo during our trip to Italy, and we had fantastic coverage the entire time.
 It’s easy to download and you can even top up via the app if needed.